mariusandra/insights/README.md

 So I decided to re-implement the essential parts of Looker as an open source alternative.

-**Insights** is a self-hosted "SQL-not-required" data analytics and business intelligence tool.
+**Insights** is a desktop or self-hosted "SQL-not-required" data analytics and business intelligence tool.
 Featuring linkable URLs, easy data exploration, automatic joins, graphs, exports, facets (pivots), saveable views, pretty colors and a ridiculously permissive license (MIT).

 It's a work in progress and you're brave for checking it out!
 Cheers!